The Dangers of Spiritualism: The Photographer

 In another experiment Raupert manages to shoot a picture of a deceased relative that promised him to help him in his exploration of spiritualism.
 Because of this, the author expresses ethical concerns regarding Spirit photography as it could potentially be dangerous to repeat such experiments.

 Case M.

-This case study is about an acquaintance of Raupert who underwent an "transformation of his mental and moral life, following his spiritistic experiments".
+This case study is about an acquaintance of Raupert who underwent a "transformation of his mental and moral life, following his spiritistic experiments".
 He becomes interested and tries using a Planchette.
 After slow advances he even uses it at night and like case M.S. finds himself with two personalities after some time.
 In contrast to M.S. "the other one" takes complete control over M. at an increasing rate.
 During an experiment with M., Raupert is able to talk to the spirit directly and tells him to leave.

 Case of the businessman

 The last case, is about an acquaintance of the author who starts automatic writing.
 Although not believing in spirits but rather in unconsciousness as the cause of it, he makes it a habit of his.
 After some time, he experienced a pressing feeling on top of his hat that would only disappear if he writes.
 After some months apart, the author meets his acquaintance again, who was involved in a severe accident and only just left the hospital.
 He tells Raupert that he was sitting inside an electric tram, when he had the irresistible urge to jump of the train while it was still in motion and run alongside it.
 He planned on jumping back on at the front end.
 Instead, he fell and his feet were crushed by the tram.
 He thinks the spirits are responsible for it and regrets that he did not follow Rauperts earlier advice to stop automatic writing.